-Radiographic assessment is a critical aspect of patient management for many pathologies, including multiple sclerosis (MS), Alzheimer’s disease, brain tumors, and stroke.
-Conventional images are sensitive to downstream indicators of altered neurobiology but often lack specificity to the underlying neuropathological causes.
-More advanced imaging methods provide unique and complementary functional information that is directly related to pathophysiology and could have a significant clinical impact on diagnosis, prognosis, surveillance, and assessment of treatment response.
+Imaging-based biomarkers play a critical role in many neuropathologies, ideally giving insight into the structural and functional changes in the brain that lead to clinical manifestations of disease.
+Conventional magnetic resonance imaging (MRI) is sensitive to downstream indicators of neuropathology but often lacks specificity to the underlying causes of disease.
+More advanced imaging methods provide unique and complementary information that is directly related to pathophysiology and could have a significant clinical impact that crosscuts all aspects of patient management.